aeryz/aeryz.github.io/docs/os-dev-journey/simple-kernel.md

 Let's think about our needs for a second:
 1. Our entry point's name is `_start`
 2. Multiboot header should be 4-byte aligned.
-3. Multiboot header should be within first 8192 bytes of the OS image.
-(We can just put it to top)
+3. Multiboot header should be within the first 8192 bytes of the OS image.
+(We can just put it to the top)
 4. Any OS data should not collide with any special locations.
 (Like VGA buffer in `0xb8000`)

 *DIY: Try to write your own linker script by considering the requirements above.*